JamieH01/zula/README.md

 # zula - Yet Another Shell

 zula is a minimal and extendable terminal shell.
-It aims to streamline convenience tools for common shell interactions, via simple configuration tools and a (WIP) plugin system.
+It aims to streamline convenience tools for common shell interactions, via simple configuration tools and a plugin system.

 ## Features
 ### Aliases